What is Hepatic Encephalopathy?

 While each patient’s journey with HE is different, remember that you are not alone in your diagnosis.
 There are other patients going through a similar experience.

-WATCH VIDEO
+WATCH THE VIDEO